gsig/actor-observer/README.md

 ## Steps to train your own model on CharadesEgo:

-1. Download the Charades Annotations (allenai.org/plato/charades/)
+1. Download the CharadesEgo Annotations (allenai.org/plato/charades/)
-2. Download the Charades RGB frames (allenai.org/plato/charades/)
+2. Download the CharadesEgo RGB frames (allenai.org/plato/charades/)
 3. Duplicate and edit one of the experiment files under exp/ with appropriate parameters.
 For additional parameters, see opts.py
 4. Run an experiment by calling python exp/rgbnet.py where rgbnet.py is your experiment file
 5. The checkpoints/logfiles/outputs are stored in your specified cache directory.